snowfluke/wajs-bot-boilerplate/README.md

 ### Installation

 1. Node.js, latest is preferable
-2. yarn package manager.
-Install via npm with `npm i -g yarn`
+2. npm package manager, recommended
 3. You can go for docker for an easy setups, or if you deploy it manually you will need to install Google Chrome

 #### Windows